kubevela/kubevela.github.io/docs/platform-engineers/addon/addon-yaml.md

             - name: my-secret
 ```

-We just use namespace and serviceAccount resource as example here, other resources of an operator can also be defined in KubeVela application in the same way.
+We just use namespace and serviceAccount resources as an example here, other resources of an operator can also be defined in KubeVela application in the same way.

 ## Example

 An example is [OCM](https://github.com/kubevela/catalog/tree/master/addons/ocm-hub-control-plane).
-All files included in this addon are all YAML typed.
+All files included in this addon are all YAML coded.